xArm-Developer/xArm-Python-SDK/README.md

 - Protect the arm before unlocking the joint.

 ## Installation
-&ensp;&ensp;you can run examples without installation.Only Python3 is supported.
+&ensp;&ensp;you can run examples without installation.
+Only Python 3 is supported.
 - Install from source code
   - download
     ```bash